Scroll Maps Blog OG Image

 Dive into heatmaps with Fullstory

-Heatmaps are a critical tool in your digital experience toolbox.
-Alongside scroll maps, error click, dead click, and Rage Click™️ maps, Fullstory lets you analyze user funnels, conversion rates, watch session replays, and more.
+Heatmaps are a critical tool for enhancing digital experiences.
+Alongside scroll, error click, dead click, and rage click maps, Fullstory lets you analyze user funnels and conversion rates, watch session replays, and more.

 Start a free 14-day trial today.